-The EU/Barbados cooperation strategy for the period 2008-2013 focuses on supporting government policies, in particular those aimed at promoting the development of human resources and economic diversification by means of general budgetary assistance.
-The focus is on diversification of the country’s economic base, in particular through assistance aimed at the development of human resources, and support for the national authorities in their efforts to ensure an economically and ecologically viable transformation of the traditional sugar industry, which they want to re-orientate towards the production of ethanol and electricity.
+The EU-Barbados cooperation strategy for the period 2008-2013 supports government policies, in particular those aimed at promoting the development of human resources and economic diversification by means of general budgetary assistance.
+The focus is on diversification of the country’s economic base, mainly through assistance aimed at the development of human resources, and support for the national authorities in their efforts to ensure an economically and ecologically viable transformation of the traditional sugar industry, to be re-orientated towards the production of ethanol and electricity.

 At regional level, the Caribbean is pioneer in signing, in October 2008, the Economic Partnership Agreement (EPA), between the Caribbean Forum (CARIFORUM countries) and the EU, a framework to help make trade, investment and development assistance easier for all parties, in particular promoting regional integration.
 Barbados is a signatory of the EPA.